lexerdev/documentation/source/includes/_activity.md

 The API may rate limit requests made by your application.
 Our rate limits are managed by an allowed number of requests per time window.
 A single request could be to retrieve a list of users, or query a particular chart endpoint.

-The rate limit is *100 requests per 5 minutes per API Token.*
+The rate limit is **100 requests per 5 minutes per API Token.**

 In the case you are rate limited a "429 Rate limited exceeded" response will be returned.
-We suggest waiting a few minutes and trying again.